-\paragraph{Training Dataset.} Our world model is trained to approximate the camera module $P(s)$ using the dataset $\mathcal{D}_{\text{train}} = \{(s_i, I_i)\}_{i=1}^N$, mentioned in Section~\ref{background}.
-Here, inputs are sampled uniformly from the state space and paired with ground-truth images to supervise the learning of the low-dimensional to high-dimensional mapping.
+Our world model learns to approximate the camera module $P(s)$ using the dataset $D_{\text{train}} = \{(s_i, I_i)\}_{i=1}^N$.
+This dataset can be collected in an arbitrary manner (unrelated to the target distribution $D_0$).
+In practice, we uniformly sample the state space $S$ and generate the corresponding images.